Kombucha - "The Tea of Immortality"

 - Vitamin C at about 1.8 mg mL-1

 Vitamin C is a superstar antioxidant, essential to support healthy connective tissue in the body.
 High levels of vitamin C have been detected inside immune cells, making vitamin C valuable to protect against stress and infections.

 Scientists suspect that DSL and the vitamin C present in Kombucha are its main secrets in protecting against cell damage, inflammatory diseases, tumours and overall depression of the immune system.

-Vitamin B1 (Thiamine) plays a crucial role in certain metabolic reactions.
-Your body needs it to form adenosine triphosphate (ATP), which every cell of the body uses for energy.
+Vitamin B1 (Thiamine) plays a crucial role in certain metabolic reactions, that every cell of the body uses for energy.
 It is rare to be deficient in thiamine, although alcoholics, people with Crohn disease, anorexia, and those undergoing kidney dialysis may be deficient

 Vitamin B6 helps maintain healthy brain function, plays a key role in synthesizing antibodies that are needed to fight various diseases, helps in maintaining normal nerve function, plays a crucial role in the synthesis of neurotransmitters such as dopamine and serotonin, assists normal nerve cell communication, helps in forming red blood cells, and helps in breaking down and digesting proteins.
 So, the higher the protein intake, the greater is the requirement of vitamin B6.

 Vitamin B12 is needed to convert carbohydrates into glucose in the body, thus leading to energy production and a decrease in fatigue and lethargy in the body.
 It helps in healthy regulation of the nervous system, reducing depression, stress, and brain shrinkage.